Efeso Collins: Member of Parliament

 Following the 2022 Auckland mayoral election, Collins announced that he would retire from local body politics.
 When asked on election night, he stated he had no intention to run for Parliament at the 2023 New Zealand general election but in November it was reported that he was considering opportunities with the Labour Party and the Green Party.

-He was reported as a likely candidate for the Green Party in January 2023.
-In February 2023 Collins announced he was seeking selection as the Green candidate for Panmure-Ōtāhuhu and a place on the party list.
+Collins was reported as a likely candidate for the Green Party in January 2023.
+In February 2023, Collins announced he was seeking selection as the Green candidate for Panmure-Ōtāhuhu and a place on the party list.
+The draft Green Party list released on 3 April featured Collins in 12th place.
+The finalised party list was released on 20 May 2023, featuring Collins up one place to 11th while also confirming him as the Green Party candidate for Panmure-Ōtāhuhu.